baldzhiyski/RecipeApp/README.md

 Once your Cloudinary setup is complete, you’re ready to build and start the Docker containers.

-Run the following command in your terminal:
+Run the following command in the infra folder in your terminal:

 ```bash
 docker-compose up --build